SenseStageTeam/sensestage_documentation/_sensestage-v1/pydon-software-reference/pydon-startup-settings.md

 ---
-title: Startup settings of the Hive
+title: Pydon Startup Settings File
-summary: This page describes the settings file of the hive
+summary: This page describes the settings file of Pydon, and what you can change in it.

-layout: documentation
+layout: reference
 type: reference
+guidestep: 1
+featured-image:
+parent: Pydon Software Reference

 creation-date: 2017-02-06
 category: software